 As the vessel size, number of passengers, operating area, and environmental risk factors increase, more stringent requirements are added to mitigate these risks.
 In other words small commercial vessels navigating in sheltered waters require less regulations and safety equipment than sea-going vessels as well as constructions standards and operator certification.

 A voyage classification will be assigned to your vessel according to your area of operation.
-Most small vessels operate in Sheltered Waters or Near Coastal Class 2 Waters.
+Most small vessels operate in Sheltered Waters (new areas of Sheltered waters added in 2017) or Near Coastal Class 2 Waters.
 Voyage classifications have changed recently, please check with your local TC office.

 Operators of some work-boats which are used for crew purposes that carry less than 6 passengers, are under 8 meters in length and work only in sheltered waters or rivers may only need a PCOC card.
+All others require an SVOP.
 Check with your local Transport Canada office to find out if you meet this criteria.